On the p-adic uniformization of unitary Shimura curves: Introduction

 Let us comment on the proof of Cherednik's theorem.
-When $F=\BQ$, these Shimura curves are moduli spaces of abelian varieties with additional structure, and Drinfeld \cite{Dr} gave a moduli-theoretic proof of Cherednik's theorem in this special case.
-Furthermore, he proved an `integral version' of this theorem (which has the original version as a corollary).
-This integral version describes a concrete model of the Shimura variety over $\Spec O_{F, (\nu)}$ and a description of the formal completion along its special fiber in terms of a formal scheme version of $\Omega_{F_\nu}$.
-It relies on a theorem on formal moduli spaces of $p$-divisible groups, which is in fact the deepest part of Drinfeld's paper.
-When $F\neq \BQ$, Cherednik's Shimura curves do not represent a moduli problem of abelian varieties, and Cherednik's method of proof is indirect and apparently uses Ihara's theory of {elliptic elements in congruence monodromy problems}.
+When $F=\BQ$, these quaternionic Shimura curves are moduli spaces of abelian varieties with additional structure, and Drinfeld \cite{Dr} gives a moduli-theoretic proof of Cherednik's theorem in this special case.
+Furthermore, he proves an `integral version' of this theorem (which has the original version as a corollary).
+For this, Drinfeld extends the moduli problem integrally and then relates the integral version to a theorem on formal moduli spaces of $p$-divisible groups, which is in fact the deepest part of Drinfeld's paper.
+When $F\neq \BQ$, Cherednik's quaternionic Shimura curves do not represent a moduli problem of abelian varieties, and Drinfeld's approach runs into problems.
+Cherednik's approach \cite{Ch} seems to only use arguments involving the generic fiber.

 There are also higher-dimensional versions of $p$-adic uniformization.
 Drinfeld's method has been generalized by Rapoport and Zink \cite{RZ} to Shimura varieties associated to certain \emph{ fake unitary groups}.
 These are associated to central division algebras over a CM-field equipped with an involution of the second kind; for Rapoport-Zink uniformization, one has to assume that the $p$-adic place of the totally real subfield splits in the CM-field.
 This higher-dimensional generalization also includes integral uniformization theorems.
 In \cite{RZ}, these integral uniformization theorems appear as a special instance of a general \emph{non-archimedean uniformization theorem}, which describes the formal completion of PEL-type Shimura varieties along a fixed isogeny class.
 In the case of $p$-adic uniformization, the whole special fiber forms a single isogeny class.